FangGet/pangolin_android/README.md

 a repository for pangolin on android

 ## MainPage
-this repository is aimed at transplant pangolin to android.The Author of Pangolin is stevenlovegrove and source:[Pangolin](https://github.com/stevenlovegrove/Pangolin).Introduction about pangolin detail can be found at author's github page.
+this repository is aimed at transplanting pangolin to android.The Author of Pangolin is stevenlovegrove and source repository is:[https://github.com/stevenlovegrove/Pangolin](https://github.com/stevenlovegrove/Pangolin).Introduction about pangolin detail can be found at source code's github page.
 Original Pangolin contains a method to transplant it to android however hard to achieve with some errors inside the CMakeLists and source code.I made a small change for Pangolin to make it suitable for OPENGL ES/ES2.

 ## Code
 Find the latest version on [Github](https://github.com):